 And it is that in Spain, almost 80% of the price paid for tobacco are taxes: VAT and special tax.
 In Andorra, the tax on tobacco is minimal.

-Lastly, we have taxes on alcoholic beverages.
-This tax in both countries is divided into three blocks: beer (percentage of alcohol greater than 0.5%), the tax on wine and other fermented beverages (percentage greater than 1.2%) and the tax on pure alcohol / rest of alcoholic beverages (percentage greater than 22%).
+Finally we have the taxes on alcoholic beverages.
+This tax in both countries is divided into three blocks: tax on the beer (percentage of alcohol greater than 0.5%), the tax on wine and other fermented beverages (percentage greater than 1.2%) and the tax on pure alcohol / rest of alcoholic beverages (percentage greater than 22%).

 |Drink / Country||Andorra||Spain|

 |Beer||€ 0.0136 / liter||€ 0.0275 - € 0.0996 / liter|

 |Wine and others||€ 0.0312 / liter||€0 / liter (for being strategic)|